jzumsteg/zumstegs-blog/pages/etiquette.md

 It’s possible an employee will come to you and ask if he or she can help you with anything.
 In Paris, I can almost guarantee that the employee already knows you don’t speak French and almost always knows you’re American or English; if the employee speaks English, they’ll use it.
 If not, well, sign language works.
 In any case, it’s almost certain that the employee will start with *“Bonjour*,” to which you reply…?
 Yes, of course; you reply *“Bonjour”* and then start the conversation.

 In larger stores or supermarkets, you won’t say anything when you enter because there’s no one there to say it to.
-But when you reach the cashier or if you interact with any employee, start with a “Bonjour” and leave with a “*Merci, au revoir*.”
+But when you reach the cashier or if you interact with any employee, start with a “*Bonjour*” and leave with a “*Merci, au revoir*.”
 Always.
 Always!

 Entering a restaurant, say *“Bonjour”* to the person who comes to seat you.
 Say *“Bonjour”* to the server when he or she comes to your table.